Ethiopian Coffee History

 • Coffee was first discovered in Ethiopia.

-• Ethiopia is the 5th largest coffee exporter in the world
+• Coffee farming in Ethiopia makes for the 5th largest coffee exporter region in the world

-• About one-quarter of the country’s population depends directly or indirectly on Coffee.
+• Coffee farming in Ethiopia supports about one-quarter of the Country's population directly or indirectly.

 History of Coffee in Ethiopia

 The discovery of Coffee in Ethiopia is thought to be in the 9th century.
-Many specialists have declared Ethiopia a region where Coffee bloomed natively, and Kaldi’s fictitious narrative is repeated repeatedly.
-Kaldi, a goat herder from Keffa, uncovered the coffee plant after noticing the Coffee’s energizing results on his goats.
-Since this discovery, the production of Coffee has become a big part of Ethiopians’ everyday life.
+Many specialists have declared Ethiopia a region where Coffee bloomed natively, and Kaldi and the coffee legend have cemented the narrative.
+Kaldi, a goat herder from Keffa, uncovered the coffee plant after noticing the Coffee's energizing results on his goats.
+Since this discovery, the production of Coffee has become a big part of Ethiopians' everyday life.

 Ethiopian Coffee Production

-Ethiopia is ranked the world’s 7th largest coffee producer and the top producer in Africa.
-Ethiopians consume half of the Coffee produced there.
-The main markets for Coffee produced in Ethiopia are the EU(around half the exports), Asia(around a quarter), and North America.
+Ethiopia is ranked the world's 7th largest coffee producer and the top producer in Africa's coffee-growing regions.
+Ethiopian coffee traditions run deep, as they consume half of the Coffee produced in the Country.
+Notable markets for Ethiopian Coffee exports are the EU (around half the exports), Asia(around a quarter), and North America.
 Almost all the work, cultivation, and drying are achieved by hand.

-The revenues from exporting Ethiopian Coffee make up 10% of the government revenue annually.
-Thus, there are attempts by the government to minimize the coffee industry’s part of the GDP by improving the manufacturing department.
+Ethiopian coffee exports make up 10% of the government revenue annually.
+Thus, there are attempts by the government to minimize the coffee industry's part of the GDP by improving the manufacturing department.

-Coffee in Ethiopia is mainly grown in the southern and southwestern regions of the country.
-Especially because Coffee is a climate-sensitive plant, these areas experience a tropical climate ideal for Coffee to thrive.
+Coffee in Ethiopia is mainly grown in the southern and southwestern regions of the Country.
+The coffee plant is climate-sensitive; hence these areas experience a tropical climate ideal for cultivating Ethiopian coffee beans.

 Ethiopian Coffee Processing Methods